owenversteeg/min/README.md

 WARNING!
 This will build the latest, pre-release version of Min.
 It may be broken.
 If you want to use an already-built Min, it's available in the file entireframework.min.css as well as through the [downloads page](http://minfwk.com/download.html).

+You must have lessc (to compile the LESS, obviously) and Java (to run YUI compressor) installed.

     bash build.sh

 ###World's smallest?
 Really?